lmoresco/OpenModelica/README.Cygwin.or.Linux.txt

 Setting your environment for compiling OpenModelica
 ===================================================
-  Set ANTLRHOME to antlr installation, e.g. /usr/local/antlr-2.7.7 ( Note: We default to /usr/, so if you use e.g. the Ubuntu pre-built package,
-    you can skip this. )

-  Set RMLHOME to rml installation, e.g. /usr/local/rml/x86-linux-gcc/
+  If rmlc is not on the PATH, set RMLHOME to rml installation, e.g.
+  /usr/local/rml/x86-linux-gcc/

   If you plan to use mico corba with OMC you need to:
   - set the PATH to path/to/mico/bin (for the idl compiler and mico-cpp)